Thomas Mann Biography

-Thomas Mann Biography and Poems.
-This is biographical information on Thomas Mann, one of the best poets of all time.
-This biography page also provides a link to poems written by Mann, as well as, a video biography...if available.
+The biography of Thomas Mann.
+This page has biographical information on Thomas Mann, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Thomas Mann (6 June 1875 – 12 August 1955) was a German novelist, short story writer, social critic, philanthropist, essayist, and 1929 Nobel laureate.
 His highly symbolic and ironic epic novels and novellas are noted for their insight into the psychology of the artist and the intellectual.
 His analysis and critique of the European and German soul used modernized German and Biblical stories, as well as the ideas of Goethe, Nietzsche, and Schopenhauer.
 Mann was a member of the Hanseatic Mann family, and portrayed his own family and social class in the novel Buddenbrooks.
 His older brother was the radical writer Heinrich Mann, and three of his six children, Erika Mann, Klaus Mann and Golo Mann, also became important German writers.
 When Hitler came to power in 1933, Mann fled to Switzerland.
 When World War II broke out in 1939, he emigrated to the United States, whence he returned to Switzerland in 1952.
 Thomas Mann is one of the best-known exponents of the so-called Exilliteratur .